 Date of Authorship for this Version

 Reisman, W. Michael, "Reflections on the Judicialization of the Crime of Aggression" (2014).
 Faculty Scholarship Series.
-Paper 4926.
+4926.